chamodranasgala/chamodranasgala/README.md

 ## Hi there 👋 I am Chamod Ranasgala.

-I am a undergraduate at SLIIT.
-I really like to web development and full-stack development.
+'m currently studying Information Technology at SLIIT.
+I like to work with web development and full-stack development.
 ### Skills and Experience

 - HTML, CSS, JS